Image

 Residency Components

-There are six core components of the residency that occur simultaneously throughout the year.
+There are seven components of the residency that occur simultaneously throughout the year.

 1. Practice Site